EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: System Design

-The network as shown in Fig. \ref{fig:network_setup} comprises the environmental sensors, antennas, HPCs, and actuator interfaces.
-The mobile internet connection of the vehicle is established via the 5G antenna and the network router, which creates a VPN to all components in the vehicle to keep them in an isolated network.
+The network, as shown in Fig. \ref{fig:network_setup}, comprises the environmental sensors, antennas, HPCs, and actuator interfaces.
+The vehicle's mobile internet connection is established via the 5G antenna and the network router, which creates a VPN to all components in the vehicle to keep them in an isolated network.
 Both GPS antennas are input to the GPS-IMU system.
-However, one of the antennas is split and is also used as a reference clock of the PTP grandmaster.
-To synchronize the time of the GPS-IMU-system and the PTP grandmaster an additional PPS signal is sent to the grandmaster.
+However, one of the antennas is split and is also used as a reference clock for the PTP grandmaster.
+To synchronize the time of the GPS-IMU-system and the PTP grandmaster, an additional PPS signal is sent to the grandmaster.
 The GM sends its time as a master time to the network switch, which distributes it to all sensors and computers.

-The core element of the system is the network switch, which receives all sensor data, from the AV sensors and the series sensors, and passes them via \SI{40}{\giga\bit\per\second} Ethernet to the two HPCs.
+The core element of the system is the network switch, which receives all sensor data from the AV sensors and the series sensors and passes them through \SI{40}{\giga\bit\per\second} Ethernet to the two HPCs.
 The switch, as outlined, operates as a TC, which allows for the exchange of PTP messages and updating their residence time.
-In addition, ultrasonic, RADAR, and camera are received via CAN.
-The AV computers output a CAN signal to actuate the vehicle.
+In addition, ultrasonic, RADAR, and camera signals are received via CAN.
+The AV HPCs output a CAN signal to actuate the vehicle.
 There are interfaces for the steering wheel, throttle and brake pedal, gearbox, and turn indicator, among others.

-For an IVN, we must also validate that network packets arrive at their destination within pre-defined time bounds.
+For an In-Vehicle Network (IVN), we must also validate that network packets arrive at their destination within predefined time bounds.
 Currently, no time bounds are ensured, but the system design allows for such guarantees, e.g., using the AVB/TSN features of the switch.
-The traffic prioritization over other traffic ensures Quality of Service (QoS) for higher priority traffic.
-This is especially important as combining all of the sensor data generates large throughput, which, without proper policing, can either overload the network or result in delays of high-priority/real-time traffic.
-The requirements on IVN were defined by the AVNU alliance \citep{Automoti22:online} and categorized to Stream Reservation (SR) classes.
-The highest priority traffic belonging to the SR Class A requires a delay of less than \SI{2}{\milli\second} and jitter of less than \SI{125}{\micro\second} over seven hops~ \citep{Automoti22:online}.
+The traffic prioritization over other traffic ensures Quality of Service (QoS) for higher-priority traffic.
+This is especially important as combining all of the sensor data generates a large throughput, which, without proper management, can either overload the network or result in delays of high-priority/real-time traffic.
+The requirements on IVN were defined by the AVNU alliance~\cite{Automoti22:online} and categorized into Stream Reservation (SR) classes.
+The highest priority traffic belonging to the SR Class A requires a delay of less than \SI{2}{\milli\second} and a jitter of less than \SI{125}{\micro\second} over seven hops~ \cite{Automoti22:online}.